Research Find the Answers

 Cite sources at their point of impact.
 In formal documents, cite at the end of the sentence in the form of a parenthetical author-date reference or a superscript number referring to footnotes or endnotes.
 Less formal documents, especially on the internet, often provide a clearly labeled link to a source—like this textbook does.

-When citing sources follow an established style like APA, Chicago, or MLA.
-This textbook follows the HBS Style (Harvard Business School Citation Guide), but if your organization has a preference or its own “house style,” follow that instead.
+When citing sources, follow an established style like APA, Chicago, or MLA.
+This textbook follows the Chicago endnote style, but if your organization has a preference or its own “house style,” follow that instead.

 . . . end of sentence (Richardson, 2017).

 . . . end of sentence.3

 3 Marianna, Richardson.
 “How to Be Fabulous.”
 Marriott Student Review, September 2017.

 Weave evidence into your writing by quoting, paraphrasing, and summarizing.
 These examples demonstrate integrating a source text about price elasticity in the skiing industry.
 Avoid accidental plagiarism by learning this skill.